Everyone can feel that something in the world is colder than it should be.

 The pattern later codified in the commandments is already visible: a rupture upward toward God and outward toward what belongs to others.

+But the collapse does not produce a rival source.
 He is not the opposite of God.
 There is no opposite.

 You do not realize how strong the pull is until you are already leaning toward it.